-Primary Contacts: Advising & Career Development and Military Student Success will serve as the main contacts for this policy.
-They can be reached at advising@viterbo.edu and sdmorris@viterbo.edu respectively.
+Primary Contacts: Advising & Career Development will serve as the main contact for this policy.
+They can be reached at advising@viterbo.edu.

 Policy:

 - 1. DEPLOYMENT AND TRAINING NOTIFICATION - Deployment / Training orders: Student must supply a copy of their official military orders to the Director of Military Student Success (MSS) within 5 business dates of receipt.
 The director will work with the student to complete the Deployment/Training Notification Form - Non-order generating events (i.e. drills, ROTC training).
 Students who must attend short-term training exercises must supply a copy of their training schedules and complete the Deployment/Training Notification Form in concert with the Director of Military Student Success within the first week of the semester.
 This will notify instructors of training events.
 If a student does not have a copy of their training schedule, they must supply a memorandum for record from their unit commander within the first week of the semester. - Notification of deployment or training will occur in the following sequence: